 As we make our way into the heart of the end-of-year holiday season, it’s an excellent time to head over to Google Analytics and conduct a quick check-up on the items covered above.

-Besides, you could probably use a break from staring at AdWords, anyway…
+Besides, you could probably use a break from staring at Google Ads, anyway…